huggingface/transformers/docs/source/en/tasks/text-to-speech.md

 >>> output = pipe(text)
 ```

-You can then listen to the result:
+Here's a code snippet you can use to listen to the resulting audio in a notebook:

 ```python
 >>> from IPython.display import Audio